brandur/sorg/content/fragments-drafts/headspace.md

 out.

-I'm ten days into use now and Headspace is working -- I'm on my longest streak of successive days meditating ever.
+I'm ten days into use now and Headspace is working -- I'm on my longest streak of successive days meditating ever (although a modest achievement by most standards).
 The mild gamification that it uses to give me the length of my current streak acts as just enough encouragement to lock for 10 minutes every day.
 The guided meditations lessons don't get old because there's a new one every day, but they're also done of a good job of making sure that in each